jduanen/alienFontDisplay/README.md

   - most of drop in brightness occurs in first 200 hours of operation
     * relatively flat after that
   - for best lifetime, maintain constant frequency and reduce voltage
-  - use current limiting resistor for supplys with internal resistance less than 1Kohm
+  - use current limiting resistor for supplies with internal resistance less than 1Kohm
   - add 0.03-0.05ufd caps in parallel with electrodes to improve reliability
   - nomenclature
     * I: indicator